A Copenhagen Energy company

 Why offshore?

-Offshore wind projects can generate much more electricity with higher efficiency than typical onshore wind farms given the quality of Australia’s offshore wind resources.
-Over the past few decades, investment in offshore wind technology means it is now much less expensive to build offshore wind farms.
-The lower costs combined with better, more consistent resources and less potential to be impacted by onshore land use constraints makes it much more attractive to build the world’s largest wind farm offshore.
-Typically, environmental impacts offshore are less than environmental impacts onshore.
-Deploying large-scale wind farms is preferrable offshore given the vast amount of area that is required for large-scale power generation.
+Simply speaking, offshore wind projects can generate much more electricity with higher efficiency than typical onshore wind farms given the quality of Australia’s offshore wind resources.
+Over the past few decades, investment in offshore wind technology means it is now much less expensive to build offshore windfarms.
+The lower costs combined with better, more consistent resources and less potential to be impacted by onshore land use constraints makes it much more attractive to build a wind farm offshore.

 When will it be ready?